-Statutory Compilation The Illinois Compiled Statutes is the official codification of Illinois laws.
-It classifies by subject all Illinois laws of a permanent nature (thus excluding appropriations).
-The citation for each section contains three numbers: (1) the chapter of Illinois Compiled Statutes being cited, followed by "ILCS" (for Illinois Compiled Statutes); (2) the act within that chapter being cited (followed by a slash); and (3) the section being cited within that act.
-In addition to printed versions from private legal publishers, the Illinois
+Statutory Compilation

-Compiled Statutes are available on the General Assembly's Internet site, and from private legal publishers' Internet-based legal research services or CDs.
-These databases make it possible to search the statutes by computer for particular words or combinations of words.
+The Illinois Compiled Statutes is the official codification of Illinois laws.
+It classifies by subject all Illinois laws of a permanent nature; but does not include annual appropriations.
+The citation for each section contains three numbers: (1) the chapter of Illinois Compiled Statutes being cited, followed by "ILCS" (Illinois Compiled Statutes); (2) the act within that chapter being cited, followed by a slash; and (3) the section being cited within that act.
+In addition to printed versions from private legal publishers, the Illinois Compiled Statutes are available on the General Assembly's Internet site, and on private legal publishers' Internet-based legal research sites.
+These computer databases make it possible to search the statutes for particular words or combinations of words.